Skip to main content

 • Build meaningful relationships with children and families

-• Clear Police Vulnerable Sector Check or RCMP equivalent (dated within six months of the practicum end date)
+• Clear Police Vulnerable Sector Check (PVSC) or RCMP equivalent (dated within six months of the practicum end date)

-• Clear Provincial Child Abuse Registry
+• Clear Provincial Child Abuse Registry (CAR)

 • Current, approved immunization record (as per the WRHA guidelines for Health Care Workers)